A Natural History of the Future

 About the Author

-Rob Dunn is Reynolds Professor in the Department of Applied Ecology at North Carolina State University and in the Center for Evolutionary Hologenomics at the University of Copenhagen.
-He is also the author of seven books.
+Rob Dunn is professor in the Department of Applied Ecology and senior vice provost at North Carolina State University.
+He is the author of seven previous books, including A Natural History of the Future and Never Home Alone.
 He lives in Raleigh, North Carolina.

 Learn more about this author